kaleguy/simpleng2admin/README.md

 The project was started with code generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.

-Note on building on Linux/Ubuntu, for some reason getting this to work required adding two versions of the angular CLI into the package.json dev dependencies.
+Note on building on Linux/Ubuntu, for some reason getting this to work required adding two versions of the angular CLI into the package.json dev dependencies, in case you're wondering why there are two references in the package.json file.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.